karim-alaa/master-clinic-manager/readme.md

 # Installation
 * Open CMD in the root folder and perform 'composer install' and 'composer update' commands
-* Create a SQL database in your localhost and change db config in .nev file
+* Create a SQL database in your localhost, import the SQL file from folder 'Database MySql - To Import' and change db config in .nev file if needed
 * Perform 'php artisan serve'

 # Android Assistant